CANADIAN CARIBOU IN TROUBLE; BLAME THE WOLVES?

 January 09, 2020 | Arctic Haven

 Climate change, habitat destruction, and over-harvesting leading to a decrease in caribou populations.
-Yet, the Canadian government insists that the wolves are at fault.
+Yet several Canadian government bodies insist that the wolves are at fault.

 It is well known that Canada’s caribou population has seen a catastrophic decline in population in the last 50 years.
 Globally, caribou populations have surpassed a 40% decline, now classifying them as endangered.